WHAT RING SHOULD I ORDER?

 Contact us for help when ordering a ring at firstname.lastname@example.org.
 If you are interested in a specific ring, include the the name, and any size information you may already have.

 We cannot be held responsible for ring sizing, size conversions or actual fit.
 Rings may be exchanged for a different size.
-Customers are responsible for all shipping charges.
+We offer free exchanges for full priced rings.